 Zoom extra features

-With Zoom, you can meet from anywhere…or at least look like you’re anywhere.
+With Zoom, you can meet from anywhere or at least look like you’re anywhere.
 Feel free to set up a new background in your meetings to eliminate distractions, hide clutter, or highlight branding.

-Zoom enables waiting rooms so that you know who comes into your meetings.
+Zoom enables waiting rooms so you know who comes into your virtual meetings.
 You are able to admit one participant at a time, or everyone at the same time, and even send a message to those who are waiting.

 In addition, you need a touch-up?
 Zoom has you covered.
 You can look polished and professional in no time with the Touch-Up Appearance feature that provides a soft-focus for your entire screen.